close

 6. Das Fingerspitzengefühl

-Some people just have a natural instinct on how to expertly navigate through every single situation they find themselves in.
+Some people just have a natural instinct for expertly navigating through every single situation in which they find themselves.
 In German, they would say this person has Fingerspitzengefühl, a “fingertips feeling” that helps them respond diplomatically and tactfully in tricky social situations - for instance, a good manager who successfully mediates workplace conflicts.
 Someone lacking in Fingerspitzengefühl regularly sticks their foot in it by saying the wrong thing at the wrong time.
 It can also be used in a more literal sense to describe someone who has a particular knack for a hobby or job that requires nimble and delicate work with the hands.

 7. Die Schnapsidee